 3-Way: operates on either AC power, DC power, or LP gas

 Now it’s time to determine what style of fridge you want.
 Do you want a double-door model, a freezer-on-top model, a side-by-side model, one with an ice maker, a stainless steel one, or maybe even one that comes with a wood panel that can attach to the front so it matches your cabinetry.
 There are loads of styles, features, and looks you can get with a modern RV refrigerator, so determine what features are top on your priority list, and which ones you can live without if necessary.

 Ranging in size from a modest 3 cubic feet to a gigantic 18 cubic feet, you can spend anywhere from $1000-$4000 on a new RV refrigerator.
 While this might cause sticker shock, remember that this is the most-used appliance in your RV so you want to invest in a high-quality, name-brand model that will stand the test of time.

 To install your new refrigerator, simply follow the ten steps above in reverse.
 Lay down a layer of protection on the floor, slide it in place, apply caulking around the edges, screw it into place, reattach the wires and lines, and turn everything back on.
+Use screws and bolts to secure the fridge through the bottom plate and consider some sort of spacer in the outer gaps to help stabilize it.
+Make sure your gaps are as small as possible and seal them off with some sort or gasket or barrier for insulation.
 Let it reach an optimal temperature before you add food to it.
 You should be up and running and enjoying delicious cold drinks in no time!

 Have you replaced an RV fridge before?
 Share your tips and tricks on how to choose and replace an RV refrigerator in our comments section!